Skip to main content

 A long silence hung between them.
 The kind of silence that says more than words ever could.
 He wanted to fight it, to tell her they could fix this, but deep down, he knew she wasn’t wavering.
 She had made up her mind.

-"Thanks for everything," she said finally, her voice softer now, as if this goodbye was the hardest part.
+"Thanks for everything," she said finally, her voice softer now, as if this phrase was really goodbye and as if it was hence the hardest part.

 Comments